UMNLibraries/oracle-json-api-2021-04/slides.md

 ## ETL vs ELT

-Unlike a more traditional ETL approach, in which we would Extract and Transform the data before Loading it, what we've described so far is ELT.
+Unlike a more traditional ETL approach, in which we would Extract and Transform the data before Loading it into a normalized schema, what we've described so far is ELT.
 We've Extracted and Loaded JSON records, but we've done no Transforming.
 ---
 ## JSON API views